2. Memra: Just another translation in disquise

 Comment: The Father first of all conceived a plan.
 We can call that plan yet unspoken word (logos).
 The word was on his mind.
 In Hebraic idiom we can say that the word was with the Father.
 Regarding the creation Philo explaines:

-Philo leaves no room for the idea that the “word” in John 1:1 was Jesus as the Co-Creator God besides the Father.
+Philo leaves no room for the idea that the “word” in Yochanan 1:1 was "Jesus" as the Co-Creator G-d besides the Father.

 The Father uses created beings as His agents.
 When we read that YHWH did or said something, often it was actually an agent, who did or said it.
 For example we read that YHWH spoke to Moses from the burning bush (Ex 3:4, 6, 7).
 But in fact it was an angel (Ex 3:2; Acts 7:30, 35).
 The angel, although a created being, was referred to as "YHWH" and could say "I am YHWH", because he had the Father's power and authority to act on His behalf.